linuxleague/gnome-Authenticator/CONTRIBUTING.md

 # Hey newcomer, welcome to Authenticator

-The application is built using Python3, Gtk 3, GLib and other GNOME technologies around it.
-It's built to run on GNOME & Librem 5 phone.
+The application is built using Rust, GTK 4, GLib and other GNOME technologies around it.
+It's built to run on either desktop or mobile.

 ## If you're a translator